 Physical Activity and Sports

-Parents will be notified of the Safety Rules of the school in Year 3
+Parents will be notified in Spring Term of Year 4

 Other sports on offer

 In the past we have been able to offer Football, Netball, Tennis, Cricket, Athletics, and Rounders to name but a few.
 Some of these are during set PE lessons, whilst others are included as part of the After School Club provision.

 We also take part in inter school competitions and tournaments for some of these sports and have been very successful.

 After School Clubs and Lunchtime Clubs

 Various after-school and lunchtime clubs run at different times throughout the year.
 Mr Shepherd, our Learning Mentor supported by Play Assistants from Year 6 and 4 facilitates a number of different sporting activities in the playground each lunchtime.

 Children are made aware of all clubs available to them and are actively encouraged to participate.
 We make sure spaces are allocated fairly, but please be aware your child may not get a space each term.
 It is not done on a first come first serve basis.